-This Research Project seeks to engage in the crucial discussion of these issues.
-International law is only one system of rules next to other normative fields: its manifold and complex interactions with other normativities will be analyzed from the perspective of ‘multi-normativity’ (Vec, 2009).
+This research engages these issues through conferences and publications.
+International law is only one system of rules alongside other normative fields: its manifold and complex interactions with other normativities are analyzed from the perspective of “multi-normativity”.
 This term describes the cooperation, conflict and coexistence of law with non-legal norms, such as morality, religious law, social conventions and technical standards.
 The relations of these different normativities produce the complex and often contradictory regulatory regimes which shape today’s global order, mirroring the ambivalence and fragmentation of modern societies.